AlejaDiez/Flow/README.md

 ## Changelog

-Implement AST definition and creation functions.
+Implement parser to parse basic operators and integers literals.

--   Add new `tree.c` file to the creation of the AST.
+-   Add new `expr.c` file to parse basic arithmetic math expressions.
 -   Update the `defs.h` file to include the AST node definitions and the AST node type enumeration.
--   Update the `decl.h` file to include the AST node creation functions.
+-   Update the `decl.h` file to include the expression function and match token function declarations.
+-   Update the `scan.c` file to include the match token function implementation.
--   Update the `err.c` file.
+-   Update the `err.c` file to include the error handling for mismatched tokens.

 ## Contribution